halefom3/Halefom_Y/README.md

 ## 🦸‍♂️ Superpower

 **Vision anchoring in practicality.**
-Ambitious but grounded; my ideas are never abstract—they’re roadmapped, regionally relevant, and always actionable.
+Ambitious but grounded; my ideas are never abstract, they’re roadmapped, regionally relevant, and always actionable.

 ---